redCOMPONENT-COM/redSHOP/README.md

 - Execute component_packager.xml PHING file to generate the main component package (includes 1 module and 2 plugins).

 ### Using Gulp build system

+Before you can run any Gulp command you need to:

+- download and install NodeJS https://nodejs.org/download/
+- install npm: `sudo npm install`
+- install Gulp: `npm install --save gulp-install`

 #### Following tasks and switches are available:

 Use this command to release component.